reimiii/reimiii/README.md

-Hii :3

-for now.
-Java, Docker
+for now. java and docker is my favorite thing